nesevis/exhaust/docs/CONTRACT_TESTING.md

     @Model
     var expected: [Int] = []
     @SystemUnderTest
-    var stack: [Int] = []
+    var stack = MyStack<Int>()

     @Invariant
     func contentsMatch() -> Bool {
-        stack == expected
+        stack.elements == expected
     }

     @Command(weight: 3, .int(in: 0...9))
     mutating func push(value: Int) throws {
         expected.append(value)
-        stack.append(value)
+        stack.push(value)
     }

     @Command(weight: 2)
     mutating func pop() throws {
         guard !expected.isEmpty else { throw skip() }
         let modelValue = expected.removeLast()
-        let sutValue = stack.removeLast()
+        let sutValue = stack.pop()
         try check(modelValue == sutValue, "pop values should match") }
 }
 ```

 Each `@Command` method is one operation Exhaust can choose to run.
-The `weight:` parameter controls how often it appears relative to other commands — a weight-3 command shows up roughly three times as often as a weight-1 command.
+The `weight:` parameter controls how often it appears relative to other commands.
+A weight-3 command shows up roughly three times as often as a weight-1 command.
 After every command, all `@Invariant` methods are checked automatically.

 `.commandLimit(N)` sets the maximum length of generated command sequences.
 When omitted, Exhaust estimates a limit from the command domain size and the coverage budget (capped at 100 for sync contracts, 40 for async).
 Longer sequences explore deeper states but take longer to test and to reduce.
-The overhead scales linearly with command limit — a spec with cheap commands runs in under 15ms even at the 40-command cap.
+The overhead scales linearly with command limit.
+A spec with cheap commands runs in under 15ms even at the 40-command cap.
 Specs with expensive command bodies (I/O, network calls, heavy computation) should use a lower limit, since the per-command cost multiplies across every coverage row and every reduction probe.

 ## Model-based oracles

 The `@Model` annotation marks properties that track expected state.
-The model doesn't have to be sophisticated — it just needs to agree with the SUT on whatever the invariants check.
+The model doesn't have to be sophisticated.
+It just needs to agree with the system under test (SUT) on whatever the invariants check.
 A model for a bounded queue might be a plain `[Int]` tracking FIFO order.
 A model for a counter might be a single `Int`.

 The model's job is to make invariants trivial to write.
-Without a model, invariants have to derive expected behaviour from the SUT's current state alone, which is often hard.
+Without a model, invariants have to derive expected behaviour from the system under test's current state alone, which is often hard.
 With a model, the invariant is just `sut.value == model.value`.

 You don't have to use a model.
 Contracts that only need structural invariants (count within bounds, no duplicates, LIFO ordering) work fine without one.